UVStudio/UVStudio/README.md

 ⏳ Overall, while I have spent over 70% of my experience in Frontend developer, I enjoy being part of the end-to-end process of software development, which includes cloud architecture with AWS.
 I'm passionate about making stuff work and delivering it users!

-🚢 I'm working as a React Native developer at the moment.
+🚢 I'm working as a React Native / React developer at the moment.
 At my job, I implement features, manage multiple code bases and their product release cycles.
 I ship code to the web and to the iOS/Android Stores.

 🏰 I am entrepreneurial.
 I like to always reference business goals and user benefits while I do my work.